Do you feel you know all about the modeling industry because you’ve watched the reality shows on TV? Think again! This

 Firstly, models enjoy few friends.
 So, they often give other new models they like references to their agencies or potential jobs.

 If a model is professional and pleasant to work with, they normally get more work.
 Why?
-Because a pleasant person shows her personality in pictures.
+Because a pleasant person with a great modeling attitude shows her personality in pictures.

 Remco van der linden worked as a male model for over 20 years.
 His secret remains his good reputation.